FinucaneLab/Expression_Modifier_Score/code/analysis/README.md

 - `basenji_effect_size.py` was used to quantify the enrichment of Basenji scores for different eQTL effect size bin (Fig. S18)
 - `ems_overview.py` was used to investigate the quantify the EMS for different distance to TSS, minor allele count, and marginal association p-value bins (Fig. S17)
 - `ems_qc.py` plots the feature importances and score conversions in the random forest predictor (Fig. S13, S14)
+- `ems_causal_var_enrichements.py` was used to quantify the enrichment of EMS and other major scores in putative causal eQTLs and putative complex trait-causal variants (Fig. 1b, S9)